redhat-developer/rsp-server/schema/src/main/resources/schemaMD/specification.md

 #### server/removeDiscoveryPath

  The `server/removeDiscoveryPath` request is sent by the client to remove a path from the model and prevent it from being searched by clients when discovering servers in the future.
+The path parameter must be an absolute file-system path, and may not be a relative path.

 This endpoint takes the following json schemas as parameters: